 The ROI Forecasting report calculates the potential changes in traffic, conversions, and conversion values from hypothetical changes in your site's organic keyword ranking.

 For example, the report might estimate you're currently getting $1M in monthly revenue from organic traffic.
 What would happen to your monthly revenue if all keyword rankings moved up just by 1 single position?
 What about 3 positions?
 What if they all moved to position 1?

-The report helps you very quickly predict and visualize these types of scenarios to easily see the potential value brought by organic SEO efforts.
+The report helps you quickly predict and visualize these types of scenarios to see the potential value brought by organic SEO efforts.

-Potential uses cases are convincing management or prospective clients how relatively small investments in SEO can have massive benefits in terms of ROI.
+Potential use cases are convincing management or prospective clients how relatively small investments in SEO can have massive benefits in terms of ROI.

 How does this report work?

 This report doesn't require any external data source such as Google Analytics or AdWords.
 It's instead made by estimating your current and potential future performance based on the keywords you're currently tracking in the campaign.
 So how are these numbers calculated?

 To begin, we start with a few default assumptions that are completely user-configurable.
 We recommend taking a moment to edit these so that they make sense for your site.